 Rape and sexual assault are two of the most significant criminal charges that can be claimed against an individual.
 When a charge of false imprisonment is added to rape charges, it can make the situation even more daunting.
 Claims of false imprisonment, which means being held against one’s will, can lead to additional legal and financial penalties in court – and embarrassment for those who are accused of this crime.
 Nonetheless, false imprisonment charges are based on very specific legal conditions that a skilled criminal defense attorney can use to help the accused person challenge the accusation.

 If you or someone you know has been charged with false imprisonment, it can be helpful to learn more about how it is defined and how it relates to rape or sexual assault charges.
 This article can help clarify things until you have an opportunity to sit down with a defense attorney to begin planning the case.
-Berry Law Firm has several experienced criminal defense attorneys that have extensive experience with defending clients from rape, sexual assault, and false imprisonment accusations in Lincoln, Nebraska and the surrounding area.
+Berry Law has several experienced criminal defense attorneys that have extensive experience with defending clients from rape, sexual assault, and false imprisonment accusations in Lincoln, Nebraska and the surrounding area.

 FALSE IMPRISONMENT AS IT RELATES TO RAPE